AP Statistics Unit 8 Test: Inference for Categorical Data: Chi-Square

 Question 9 Explanation:

+The correct answer is (B).
 A decision to either reject or fail to reject the null hypothesis is based on comparing the p-value to $α$.
 If the p-value is less than the significance level, then there is sufficient evidence to reject the null hypothesis.
-Answer B is correct.

 Question 10